Gorilla

 When Changing Step

 List of fields to update when stepping up or down.
-We often want to change difficulty based on accumulated scores, e.g. number of correct answers or percentage correct.
+We often want to change difficulty based on accumulated scores, e.g. number of correct answers.
 When changing to a new difficulty, we often want to reset these values, as they now pertain to the previously difficulty level we were on.
 You can add multiple instances of this setting.

 • Set Field: The name of the field in the store that you want to change once the step change has been implemented.